eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/01-creating-an-application.md

 > NOTE: The Spring Initializr extension will usually also prompt for a folder to download and unzip the generated files at the end of its multi-step workflow.
 The extension used in this workshop has been configured to do this automatically, using the workshop `~/exercises/demo` folder as the target.

-To verify that the application code has been generate successfully, open up the main Java source code file for the application.
+To verify that the application code has been generated successfully, open up the main Java source code file for the application.

 ```editor:open-file
 file: ~/exercises/demo/src/main/java/com/example/demo/DemoApplication.java